GabriellJacinto/Electrical-Behaviour-Prediction/README.md

 # PIC2020
-Some data from my undergrad research assistant position, but it actually works!
+Some data from my undergrad research assistant position, you can also find some jupyter notebooks here.